Symplectomorphisms and spherical objects in the conifold smoothing: The conifold resolution

 We write $D(Y)$ for the bounded derived category of $Y$.

 \begin{definition} The category $\scrD \subset D(Y)$ is the full subcategory of $D(Y)$ of complexes whose cohomology sheaves are (set-theoretically) supported on $C\subset Y$. \end{definition}

 \begin{remark} Definition \ref{defn:the-big-category} is taken from \cite{HW}.
 The paper \cite{CPU} defines $\scrD$ as the derived category of the abelian subcategory of $\mathrm{Coh}(Y)$ of sheaves (set-theoretically) supported on $C$.
 This yields the same category as Definition \ref{defn:the-big-category} by \cite[\href{https://stacks.math.columbia.edu/tag/0AEF}{Lemma 0AEF}]{stacks-project}.
 The alternative definition makes it manifest that $\scrD$ is determined by a formal neighbourhood of $C$ in $Y$.
-On the other hand, the formal neighbourhood of a flopping curve is determined by its length \cite{Reid}, where a flopping curve has normal bundle $\calO(-1)\oplus\calO(-1)$ if and only if it has length one.
+On the other hand, the formal neighbourhood of a length one flopping curve is uniquely determined, and a flopping curve has normal bundle $\calO(-1)\oplus\calO(-1)$ if and only if it has length one \cite{Reid}.
 So the category $\scrD$ depends only on $C$ being a $(-1,-1)$-curve. \end{remark}

 From Remark \ref{rem:two-definitions-of-D}, or directly, one sees that $\scrD$ is generated by $\cO_C$ and $\cO_C(-1)$, so the Grothendieck group $K(\scrD)$ of $\scrD$ is $\bZ^2$, generated by $[\calO_C], [\calO_C(-1)]$.